-However, there have also been instances of astigmatism developing, or becoming more severe, later in life.
-The causes of such are unclear to scientists, however are believed to be related to genetic factors.
+However, there have also been instances of astigmatism developing or becoming more severe later in life.
+The cause of this is unclear to scientists; however they believe it to be due to genetic factors.
 If anyone in your family has astigmatism, then you’ll be much more likely to develop it later in life.

 Other causes of astigmatism include: